department-of-veterans-affairs/vagov-content/pages/records/reconstructing-military-records.md

 <div class="va-introtext">

 In 1973, a fire at the National Personnel Records Center (NPRC) in St. Louis, Missouri destroyed the records held for Veterans who were discharged from the Army and Air Force during certain periods of time.
-Find out if your records may have been destroyed in this fire, and how to reconstruct your records.
+Find out if your records may have been destroyed in this fire, and how to reconstruct your records to support a disability compensation claim.

 </div>